-We recognize the above as the complex electrostatic potential in the upper half of the complex w plane.
+We have in the above the complex electrostatic potential in the upper half of the complex w plane.
 (See W sec.
 2.6).

 We are fortunate in being able to solve Eq.(11.5) for w(z).
 Entering that function in Eq.(11.6) we can obtain the complex potential in the z plane.